mozmeao/infra/tools/aws/rds_backup_tool/README.md

 - `AWS_ACCESS_KEY_ID` - access key ID for the user created above with access to the backup bucket
 - `AWS_SECRET_ACCESS_KEY` - secret key ID for the user created above with access to the backup bucket
-- `BACKUP_PASSWORD` - a password used for GPG symmetric encryption.
+- `BACKUP_PASSWORD` - a password used for OpenSSL AES 256 symmetric encryption.
 It's up to the engineer installing this service to decide if each region uses a unique or shared password.

 ```
 kubectl create namespace rds-backups